 - providing flexible work stations e.g. sit-stand desks, standing meetings, walk and talk meetings, standing while on the telephone, taking regular breaks to avoid sitting for long periods, walking to talk to colleagues instead of emailing them etc.

 Your organisation can also consider

-- promoting healthy living through activities, newsletters and campaigns such as Go for 2&5, Swap It, Dont Stop It and be active to staff, volunteers and community members
+- promoting healthy living through activities, newsletters and campaigns such as Go for 2&5, Shape Up Australia and be active to staff, volunteers and community members

 - not accepting sponsorship that relates to unhealthy foods, drinks, tobacco and inactive lifestyles